SnowSky’s first flagship IEM is the spiritual successor to the FD7

 Rating Explanation

 The Oak Nano earns a pragmatic rating of four.
-It is a genuinely excellent single dynamic driver IEM — the beryllium alloy diaphragm delivers the cohesive timbre and fast transient response that makes single DD designs compelling, the titanium shell is beautifully made, and the semi-open staging sets it apart from most sealed IEMs at any price.
+It is a genuinely excellent single dynamic driver IEM — the beryllium alloy diaphragm delivers the cohesive timbre and fast transient response that makes single DD designs compelling, the titanium shell is beautifully made, and the soundstage sets it apart from many IEMs.

 The accessory package — two nozzle sets, three cable adapters including the PEQ-enabled USB-C dongle, and a comprehensive eartip selection — is among the most complete I have encountered from any IEM at this price.

 So, the four rather than five reflects that the Oak Nano’s sound signature I feel will be genuinely polarising.
-Listeners who prefer a flatter, more analytical response or a Harman-adjacent curve will find the midrange presentation too forward, and the semi-open design is a trade-off that slightly narrows the use-case envelope compared to a fully sealed IEM.
-At $499 the market is demanding, and the Oak Nano asks you to specifically want what it offers.
+Listeners who prefer a flatter, more analytical response or a Harman-adjacent curve will find the midrange presentation too forward, and the mid-forward tuning will not suit every listener.
+At $449 the market is demanding, and the Oak Nano asks you to specifically want what it offers.

 Features score five without hesitation.
 The dual nozzle system, modular cable with three adapter types, PEQ-capable USB-C dongle, and extensive eartip library represent one of the most comprehensive accessories packages available at this price.
 The PEQ adapter in particular is a feature that turns the Oak Nano into a fully tuneable system without additional investment.
 I am 100% sure we will see a simple PEQ adjustment appear in the next few weeks to give the Oak Nano the FD7’s sound signature (if I had measured the FD7, I would have provided it in this review).